-❄️ Design Patterns – Background Tasks, how to improve the user experience?
+Background Tasks: how to improve the user experience?

-For this project, we (designers, product owners and developers) began our design process based on the current version of our CMS.
+Background tasks are a nasty topic for teams focused on delivering digital experiences that meet user expectations, foresee user behaviours and unlock business value.
+For this project, a team of designers, product owners and developers began its design process based on the current version of our CMS.

-The reason for this is that our users are already involved in these processes; moreover, user feedback is good in terms of learning curve and familiarity with the UI.
+This is because our users are already involved in these processes; moreover, user feedback is good regarding the learning curve and familiarity with the UI.

 The user story is focused on finding the most friendly way to manage multiple tasks for multiple items.
-The current CMS is only available for the desktop experience, so we defined the breakpoints for this project designing for MD and LG viewports.
-We defined the story mapping to highlight the most important features for the user journey.
-As a new feature, we followed the MVP approach to be sure that the learning curve was not so high and to avoid cognitive overload.
+The current CMS is only available for the desktop experience, so we defined the breakpoints for designing MD and LG viewports for this project.
+We explained the story mapping to highlight the essential features of the user journey.
+As a new feature, we followed the MVP approach to ensure the learning curve was not so high and to avoid cognitive overload.

 Below are the project assets underlying our development process.

-1. You’re a professional seller on e-commerce platform;
+1. You’re a professional seller on an e-commerce platform;

-2. You just imported 300 items in your profile;
+2. You just imported 300 items to your profile;

-3. You want to publish 200 items on the platform;
+3. You want to publish 200 articles on the platform;

 Problems

 For points #2 and #3, the system needs more than 10 minutes.
-For instance, the system has some dependencies to perform some tasks due to the fact that is built with third parties (ex API dependencies)
+For instance, the system has some dependencies to perform some tasks because it is built with third parties (e.g. API dependencies)

 Solutions